mborgerson/wiki-export/wiki/Xtf.md

 XTF is a font file format used in the [Dashboard](/wiki/Dashboard "wikilink").
 It became famous for being [exploited](/wiki/Exploits#Font_hacks "wikilink").
-Both fonts were also used for branding and promotional use.

 Dashboard fonts
 ---------------

-The dashboard fonts were designed by [Steve Matteson](/wiki/Wikipedia:Steve_Matteson "wikilink") of [Ascdender Corporation](/wiki/Wikipedia:Ascender_Corporation "wikilink") for use on the Xbox.
-Matteson had already created many of Microsoft's [Windows](/wiki/Wikipedia:Microsoft_Windows "wikilink") core fonts and would later create the [Convection fonts used on the Xbox 360](https://www.fonts.com/font/microsoft/convection).
+The dashboard fonts were designed by [Steve Matteson](/wiki/Wikipedia:Steve_Matteson "wikilink") for use on the Xbox as well as for promotional materials.
+Matteson would later create the [Convection fonts used on the Xbox 360](https://www.fonts.com/font/microsoft/convection).

 Each font contains 7365 glyphs.